 The land use amendment corresponds to the proposed rezoning from A-1, agriculture to RP, planned residential.
 The concept development plan for this property includes the preservation of the floodplain, creating open space, trails, sidewalks and stormwater management areas for the neighborhood.
 One important feature of the stormwater management plan is to account for the additional stormwater that is received into this site from surrounding developments to the west and north.
-That stormwater, coupled with the stormwater generated on the site will be confined into detention basins and new storm sewers and released at a controlled rate into the existing drainageway.
+That stormwater, coupled with the stormwater generated on the site will be confined into detention basins and new storm sewers.
 Additional elements to this development include trails and sidewalks within and adjacent to the development.
 A city park is not planned for this property.
 There are other nearby parks surrounding this property including the Robinson Dresser Sports Complex, Pheasant Ridge Golf Course and Birdsall Park.

 It seems appropriate to amend the future land use map to allow reasonable development of the property while still preserving and protecting the floodplain.
-The proposed amendment would maintain the location of the current greenway/floodplain and add the designation of "Planned Development" to the rest of the property
+The proposed amendment would maintain the location of the reduced greenway/floodplain and add the designation of "Planned Development" to the rest of the property

-A notice was mailed to the adjoining property owners on February 20, 2019 regarding this request.
+A notice was mailed to the adjoining property owners on February 6, 2019 regarding this request.